The purpose of a letter of application is to tell the story behind your resume and why you’re applying.

-Here’s an example of a simple job application letter:
+Here’s an example of a front end developer letter of application:

 Letter of Application Template (Text Version)